hebrides/intern-training/README-Design.md

 ### Part 4 Self-promotion Project

 Create a website to market yourself as a digital designer.
-Add links to your professional social media accounts (LinkedIn, Twitter) and social design profiles (Behance / Dribble).
+Add links to your professional social media accounts (LinkedIn, Twitter) and social design profiles (Behance / Dribbble).
 Avoid personal and private content.
 You may use templates, website generators or any other tools you like to help you.
 Add customizations to make it your own.